 Sleepovers: No overnight guests.

 Make friends with your roommates, while also enjoying greater independence.
 You have your own bedroom in a fully furnished and equipped apartment with other international interns and possibly young Argentines.
-You share all common spaces, the kitchen, and the bathroom with your roommates.
+Your roommates may be from Puentes or other international programs You share all common spaces, the kitchen, and the bathroom with your roommates.